 How to Pot Berry Plants

-For larger berry plants, like blueberries, use large pots or planters typically associated with small trees or shrubs for berry containers.
-It may also be a good idea to pot these near the location in which you plan to keep them, as they will be heavy once filled.
+For larger berry plants, like blueberries, use large pots or planters typically associated with small trees or shrubs.
+It may also be a good idea to pot these near the location where you plan to keep them, as they will be heavy once filled.
 You could also opt for a planter with rollers for easy moving.

 While individual plants vary with soil type, the basic planting is the same for berries growing in a container.
-For berry container planting, fill the container about a third to one half full of the required soil mix.
-Loosen roots, if necessary, and place the plant in the container, leaving about 2-4 inches between the rootball and the top of the container, depending on its size (Note: don’t bury any deeper than its original pot).
+For berry container planting, fill the container about a third to one-half full of the required soil mix.
+Loosen roots, if necessary, and place the plant in the container, leaving about 2 to 4 inches (5-10 cm.) between the root ball and the top of the container, depending on its size (Note: don’t bury any deeper than its original pot).
 Then, fill the pot with remaining soil and water thoroughly.
 Many berries also benefit from a light application of mulch.

 How to Care for and Grow Berries in a Container

 Caring for berries growing in a container is easy, depending on the variety you choose.
 Nearly all are planted in early spring while still dormant.
 Most berries require locations in full sun along with well-draining soil.